 Donald Steel is not only the UK’s leading living golf architect, is also a brilliant golf author and was the Daily Telegraph’s golf correspondent for many years.
 His book “Classic Golf Links of Great Britain and Ireland” published in 1992, containing Brian Morgan’s wonderful photography has, to use a pun, become a classic of our time.
 See his FineGolf YouTube video

 Alistair Beggs is one of the UK’s leading golf agronomists, retained by The R&A’s Open Championship Committee and a raft of the finest ‘running’ courses in the land.
 He is Head of Agronomy and Ecology at STRI and in the Open Championship year of 2014 he was also elected the Captain of Royal Liverpool GC.
 A single figure handicap golfer, he is passionate about fine grasses.
 See his FineGolf YouTube video.

-Gordon Irvine (Master greenkeeper), often called ‘Jim Arthur’s heir’ is one of Europe’s leading advisory turf consultants to many of the finest courses who are part of the modern retro-trend back to the running game.
-Including Royal Cinque Ports, Hunstanton, Ganton and Notts(hollinwell) , Luffenham Heath among many others.
+Gordon Irvine (Master greenkeeper), nick-named ‘Jim Arthur’s heir’ is Europe’s leading advisory turf consultant in helping return courses from weed to fine grassed surfaces.
+These include Royal Cinque Ports, Hunstanton, Ganton, Notts(hollinwell) , Luffenham Heath , Wilmslow among many others.
 He led the recovery of Askernish.

 Thanks also to Michael Evans and Anthony Ramm, the most brilliant website designer and programmer, who have with patience creatively interpreted the needs of FineGolf from myself, who was an IT neanderthal when the project started.

-I take full responsibility for all editorial comment, while I thank John Harris, the golf historian ( see Dunbar GC review in East Scotland area) who has been a great support with his intelligent comment and knowledge of English!
+I take full responsibility for all editorial comment, while I thank John Harris, the golf historian ( see Dunbar GC review ) who has been a great support with his intelligent comment and knowledge of English!